DaanishKS/utdesign-latex-templates/README.md

 This repository contains LaTeX templates to be used for UTDesign Senior Capstone Project deliverables.

-As of this writing, templates for meeting agendas and minutes have been uploaded.
+As of this writing, templates for meeting agendas, meeting  minutes, and reports have been uploaded.

 ## LaTeX and Overleaf